Duet3D/wiki-content/User_manual/Connecting_hardware/Display_PanelDue.md

 `M950 D1 C"cs_pin+cd_pin"`

-where ''cs_pin'' is the pin that the SD card CS line is connected to and ''cd_pin'' is the pin that the SD card detect pin (if available) is connected to.
+where *cs_pin* is the pin that the SD card CS line is connected to and *cd_pin* is the pin that the SD card detect pin (if available) is connected to.
 For these pins, if you are not using a temperature daughter board then we suggest that you use CS0 and CS2 respectively on the SPI daughter board connector to simplify the wiring; otherwise use the output pin and the input pin on one of the IO connectors.
 So the M950 line would look like this:

 `M950 D1 C"spi.cs0+spi.cs2"`